 - How do I make alternative arrangements to the six percent gift charge?

-ABC Foundation makes a $50,000 gift to support Professor Susan Smith's research project in the College of Agriculture.
-The agreement from ABC Foundation requires the funds to be spent within 12 months for the project, but there is no product or service commensurate in value to the foundation, and the foundation pays no indirect costs.
-After discussing the six percent gift charge rule, ABC Foundation does not want to pay an equivalent contribution out of the gift.
-Professor Smith agrees to pay six percent ($3,000) out of discretionary funds held at the UA Foundation for her research.
+ABC Foundation makes a $50,000 gift to support Professor Susan Smith's research project in the College of Agriculture and Life Sciences.
+The agreement from ABC Foundation requires the funds to be spent within 12 months for the project, but the ABC Foundation does not pay indirect costs.
+After discussing the six percent gift charge policy, ABC Foundation does not want to pay an equivalent contribution out of the gift.
+Professor Smith agrees to pay six percent ($3,000) out of discretionary funds held at the University of Arizona Foundation for her research.

 - What is an example of a non-cash gift exemption?

-- What is an example of a gift not subject to the six percent gift charge?
+- What is an example of an award not subject to the six percent gift charge?